eclipsesource/tabris-plugin-barcode-scanner/README.md

 ## API

-The wiget api consists of the object `esbarcodescanner.BarcodeScannerView` with the following properties and events.
+The widget api consists of the object `esbarcodescanner.BarcodeScannerView` with the following properties and events.

 ### Properties